 In terms of pure extent, Sainte-Foy-Tarentaise isn't even in the same league as most other ski resorts in France.
 Its local pistes are a good mix of blue and red runs, with a few more challenging black slopes, and a couple of winding greens.
-There are only four ski lifts in the area, and if you're most interested in mile crunching on piste this probably isn't the resort for you.
+There are six ski lifts in the area, and if you're most interested in mile crunching on piste this probably isn't the resort for you.

 Recent years have increased Sainte-Foy's appeal for families, with two good ski schools and great slopes for beginners.
 Even so, the real selling point for this resort is still the incredible powder skiing; the resort has a reputation for being the place to go to find fresh tracks days after a snowfall.
 The easily accessible off piste is a draw for powder hunters everywhere.

 The resort has excellent heli-skiing, with trips starting across the border, in Italy, and skiers heading down untouched powder basins back to the resort.
 The tree runs are perfect on low-visibility powder days, and the runs are rarely very busy.
 Local guides run day trips down some of the less accessible off piste routes, some of which lead down to neighbouring villages that you can catch a ski bus back from.

 The bulk of property on the market in Sainte-Foy is leaseback, with a number of new build apartment developments being introduced.
 New apartments for sale in the resort offer four star luxury in excellent ski in, ski out positions right in the heart of the resort.
 Sainte-Foy is a great choice for buyers looking for an investment property.